 jQuery Interview Question N°10: Describe the advantage of hosting a jQuery using a CDN?

-Answer: Content Delivery Network (CDN) or Content Distribution Network (CDN) is the abbreviation for Content Delivery Network or Content Distribution Network.
-It is a huge distributed system of servers spread over the internet in many data centers.
+Answer: Content Delivery Network (CDN) or Content Distribution Network (CDN) is a huge distributed system of servers spread over the internet in many data centers.
 It downloads files from servers at a quicker rate, resulting in speedier loading times.

 - When you use the CDN you will reduce the download times for the JQuery library.
 Those in Europe, for example, will access the European CDN, while users in the United States will access the United States CDN.
 In turn, this will make the pages load faster overall.